 ### International M.A. in New Media & Digital Culture (one-year program) ###

 The MA Program in media studies New Media and Digital Culture offers a comprehensive and critical approach to new media research, practices and theory.
 It builds upon the pioneering new media scene that Amsterdam is known for, with an emphasis on the study of Internet culture.
 The University of Amsterdam has been ranked among the top 10 universities worldwide for studying Media and Communication by the QS World University Rankings.
-In this one year Master students gain an in-depth knowledge in new media theory, including perspectives such as software studies, political economy, media history and other critical traditions, and applied to such topics as social media, data cultures, and locative devices, whilst exploring what is actually ‘new’ in new media.
-Key component is the emerging area of digital methods, an ensemble of internet research approaches and techniques that work with web data and study natively digital objects.
+Students gain an in-depth knowledge in new media theory, including perspectives such as software studies, political economy, media history and other critical traditions, and applied to such topics as social media, data cultures, and locative devices, whilst exploring what is actually ‘new’ in new media.
+They engage with the emerging area of digital methods, an ensemble of Internet research approaches and techniques that work with web data and are specific to the study of natively digital objects.
 Additionally, students can choose to train in the areas of issue mapping, creative industries, digital writing and publishing, and social media research.
-The MA program combines a variety of teaching formats, ranging from lectures and group projects to lab sessions and creative projects.
-Students produce a wide portfolio of work, including theoretically engaged essays, empirical research projects, new media experiments, blog entries, in addition to organizing symposia.
+The MA program combines a variety of teaching formats, ranging from lectures and group projects to lab sessions.
+Interested students are also supported in undertaking research internships.
+Students produce a wide portfolio of work, including theoretically engaged essays, empirical research projects, new media experiments, blog and wiki entries, in addition to organizing symposia.
 The program thereby enables students to contribute to timely discourses on digital culture, to conduct innovative research projects, and to critically engage in new media practices.
 Students maintain a new media issues blog, http://mastersofmedia.hum.uva.nl, recognized as among the leading academic blogs on the subject of digital culture, where they critique and discuss books, events, and emergent digital objects.
 Students also get involved in a lively new media culture, both at the university, where internationally renowned speakers present their work and collaborative research projects are developed, and beyond.
 Cultural institutions, such as the Waag Society, the Balie Center for Culture and Politics, and Mediamatic regularly host inspiring events.
-The Institute of Network Cultures, initiators of such events as UnlikeUs, MoneyLab, Society of the Query, MyCreativity, and Video Vortex, regularly collaborates with the program.
+The Institute of Network Cultures, initiators of such events as UnlikeUs, Society of the Query, MyCreativity, and Video Vortex, regularly collaborates with the program.
 Digital media practitioners, such as Appsterdam, various Fablabs, and hacker festivals regularly open their doors to interested audiences and students are invited to blog at new media festivals like Impakt or Cinekid.

 The New Media and Digital Culture program is a one year MA (60 EC) that begins in early September and ends with a festive graduation ceremony at the end of August.
 It is divided into two semesters: